 Architecture

-Sitting within our school of Built Environment, Architecture at UNSW shapes the sustainability, inclusivity, and connectivity of our buildings and cities.
-Sharpen your focus on how architectural design impacts people and the environment and how you can excel as an architect in professional practice.
+Sitting within our School of Built Environment, Architecture at UNSW will teach you how to design buildings and cities shaped by sustainability, inclusivity and connectivity.
+Discover how architectural design impacts people and the environment and how you can excel as an architect in professional practice.

-Learn how to design architecture that improves the human experience.
-With three billion new homes needed globally by 2030, ensure your building designs benefit the people who inhabit them.
+With 96,000 new homes needed globally every day, you’ll learn to design buildings that truly benefit the people who inhabit them.
 Lead the fight against climate change with architectural design that boosts environmental performance and sustainability.
 Understand low-carbon architecture and help the industry achieve its goal of Net Zero buildings by 2030.
 Recognise your practical, ethical and moral responsibilities in architecture – lead the way in a rapidly changing profession.

 What is architecture?